Talk to Cubs about their Hobbies and/or Collections; Cubs to present their collection/hobby

 Tables for displays; pen and paper; possible laptop, projector and screen

-Send out a letter/email at least one week before asking Cubs to bring in anything about their Hobbies or Collection, include criteria for badges.
+Send out a letter/email asking Cubs to bring in anything about their Hobbies or Collection, include criteria for badges.

 Ask for Cubs/Parents to contact you if special requirement for demonstrating Collection/Hobby is needed.